To inquire about this program:

 Dr. Kay Paris | 423.869.6323 | [email protected]

-Thank you for your interest in the LMU Social Work Program and the social work profession.
-The academic year of 2014-15 represented a milestone as the 40th year that social work courses have been offered at LMU.
-If you would like to be a member of a dynamic and challenging profession that focuses on improving the quality of life for individuals of all ages, families, and their communities, then social work may be the major for you.
+The 2019-2020 year represents a milestone as the 45th year that social work courses have been offered at LMU.
+Students who would like to be a member of a dynamic and challenging profession that focuses on improving the quality of life for individuals of all ages, families, and their communities, are right at home in the social work major.

-The LMU Social Work Program provides you with the academic preparation and practical experience you will need to start work immediately after graduation as an entry-level generalist social worker or to enter a graduate school.
+The LMU Social Work Program provides students with the academic preparation and practical experience needed need to start work immediately after graduation as an entry-level generalist social worker or to enter a graduate school.
 Most students complete this professional program in the four semesters of their junior and senior years.

 The LMU Social Work Program: